nhl/link-move/UPGRADE-NOTES.md

 _This document contains upgrade notes for LinkMove 3.x and newer.
 Older versions are documented in [UPGRADE-NOTES-1-2](./UPGRADE-NOTES-1-to-2.md)._

+## Upgrading to 3.0.M4

+### Tracking Connectors by type [#222](https://github.com/nhl/link-move/issues/222)
+* `LmRuntimeBuilder.withConnector(id, connector)` no longer makes sense and is replaced with `LmRuntimeBuilder.connector(connectorType, id, connector)`.
+* `IConnectorFactory` interface is altered to provide extra metadata about the factory and to allow factory composition
+* `IConnectorFactory` factories are now injected as a List, not a Map.

 ## Upgrading to 3.0.M1

 ### Switch to Java 11 [#199](https://github.com/nhl/link-move/issues/199)